radeeyate/hack-drive/README.md

 * Spend at least 3-4 hours working on your project.
 Log your time using Hackatime (<https://waka.hackclub.com/>).
 * Your project *must* be open source (e.g., on GitHub).
-* he project must implement a *mountable and functional* filesystem.
+* The project must implement a *mountable and functional* filesystem.
 * Your filesystem *must* support at least the following operations:
   * `getattr` (get file attributes)
   * `create` (create a new file)